0xWh1tak3r/breachswarm/README.md

 ### Adding Retriever

-You can add retriever tools to create vector embeddings and retrieve semantic information.
+You can add retriever tools to create vector embeddings and retrieve information.
 It will create vector index for every pdf documents under 'breachswarm-data/files/user' folder and can filter files with required_exts parameter.

 - breachswarm agent supports ".md", '.mdx' ,".txt", '.csv', '.docx', '.pdf' file types.
 - breachswarm agent supports 4 type of retriever (basic, chroma, pinecone-serverless, pinecone-pod) and controlled with retrieval_tool parameter.